ONSdigital/sdc-global-design-patterns/docs/02-anatomy-of-a-survey.md

 ![Survey model]({{path '/assets/img/eq-survey-model.svg'}} "Survey model")

 ## Group
-A collection of blocks related to one another
-Are used to segment  blocks within a questionnaire
+A collection of blocks (pages) related to one another Are used to segment  blocks within a questionnaire

 ## Blocks